 This course presents and demonstrates some aspects of discrete mathematics that are fundamental to digital computing.
 Topics include mathematical logic, set theory, graph theory, functions, relations, computer arithmetic, and elementary combinatorics.

-Prerequisites: MAC 1105 with a minimum grade of C. Collegelevel reading, writing and math skills are required.
+Prerequisites: MAC 1105 with a minimum grade of C.

 Principles of Management